-into account the supervisory and enforcement experiences of other NCAs as referred to in ESMA's measure and that its supervisory practices take into account the relevant guidance provided by ESMA, including the 'Opinion on MiFID practices for firms selling complex products' (8), the 'Opinion on structured complex products - good practices for product governance arrangements' (9) and the 'Joint Position of the European Supervisory Authorities on manufacturers' product oversight and governance processes' (10).Nonetheless, the CNMV considers that the significant investor protection concern continues to exist.
+into account the supervisory and enforcement experiences of other NCAs as referred to in ESMA's measure and that its supervisory practices take into account the relevant guidance provided by ESMA, including the 'Opinion on MiFID practices for firms selling complex products' (), the 'Opinion on structured complex products - good practices for product governance arrangements' () and the 'Joint Position of the European Supervisory Authorities on manufacturers' product oversight and governance processes' ().Nonetheless, the AMF considers that the significant investor protection concern continues to exist.

-- (10) Moreover, the CNMV shares the analysis on proportionality in ESMA's measure and, in particular, has concluded that the national measure is proportionate taking into account the nature of the risks identified, the level of sophistication of investors or market participants concerned and the likely effect of the action on investors and market participants.
-In the case of one-off costs, the CNMV considers that, as the national measure is the same as ESMA's measure, any one-off costs that may be incurred by product providers to comply with the national measure are likely to be minimal. - (11) The CNMV considers that the national measure does not have a discriminatory effect on services or activities provided from another Member State as the measure provides for equal treatment of the marketing, distribution or sale of the products regardless of the Member State from which those services or activities are carried out. - (12) Since the national measure is the same as ESMA's measure, ESMA's measure is binding in all Member States and, on the expiry of ESMA's measure, other NCAs plan to take similar national measures, the CNMV considers that other Member States are not significantly affected by its measure.
-The CNMV has also notified ESMA and the other NCAs of the national measure not less than one month before it is intended to take effect. - (13) The CNMV considers that the national measure does not pose a serious threat to the orderly functioning and integrity of the national physical agricultural market.
-In particular, the CNMV considers that the national measure is the same as ESMA's measure and that ESMA consulted the national public bodies competent for the oversight, administration and regulation of physical agricultural markets under Council Regulation (EC) No 1234/2007 (11).
+- (10) Moreover, the AMF shares the analysis on proportionality in ESMA's measure and, in particular, has concluded that the national measure is proportionate taking into account the nature of the risks identified, the level of sophistication of investors or market participants concerned and the likely effect of the action on investors and market participants.
+In the case of one-off costs, the AMF considers that, as the national measure is the same as ESMA's measure, any one-off costs that may be incurred by product providers to comply with the national measure are likely to be minimal. - (11) The AMF considers that the national measure does not have a discriminatory effect on services or activities provided from another Member State as the measure provides for equal treatment of the marketing, distribution or sale of the products regardless of the Member State from which those services or activities are carried out. - (12) The AMF notified ESMA that it has consulted NCAs in four other Member States(11) that may be significantly affected by its national measure due to the number of product providers authorised in those Member States, which, prior to ESMA's temporary product intervention measures, actively marketed binary options in France.
+None of the NCAs consulted raised any objections. - (13) The AMF considers that the national measure does not pose a serious threat to the orderly functioning and integrity of the national physical agricultural market.
+In particular, the AMF considers that the national measure is the same as ESMA's measure and that ESMA consulted the national public bodies competent for the oversight, administration and regulation of physical agricultural markets under Council Regulation (EC) No 1234/2007 (12).
 None of those bodies raised any objections to ESMA Decisions (EU) 2018/795, (EU) 2018/1466, (EU) 2018/2064 or (EU) 2019/509.
+Nonetheless, the AMF informed the domestic body responsible for the orderly functioning and integrity of the physical agricultural market of the national measure.